DataDog/documentation/content/en/monitors/service_level_objectives/metric.md

 ### Define queries

 1. There are two queries to define.
 The numerator query defines the sum of the good events, while the denominator query defines the sum of the total events.
-Your queries must use either COUNT or RATE metrics to ensure the SLO calculation behaves correctly.
+Your queries must use COUNT, RATE or percentile-enabled DISTRIBUTION metrics to ensure the SLO calculation behaves correctly.
 2. Use the `FROM` field to include or exclude specific groups using tags.
+3. For percentile-enabled DISTRIBUTION metrics, you must use the `count values...` aggregator to specify a numerical threshold for the metric to count.
+This feature is called Threshold Queries and allows you to count the number of raw values that match a numerical threshold to produce counts for your numerator and denominator.
+(For more information, see documentation for [Threshold Queries][4])
+4. Optionally, for percentile-enabled DISTRIBUTION metrics, use the dropdown immediately to the right of the `count values..` aggregator to break your SLI out by specific groups.
-3. Optionally, use the `sum by` aggregator to break your SLI out by specific groups (for tracking and visualization).
+5. Optionally, for COUNT or RATE metrics, use the `sum by` aggregator to break your SLI out by specific groups.

 **Example:** If you are tracking HTTP return codes, and your metric includes a tag like `code:2xx` || `code:3xx` || `code:4xx`.
 The sum of good events would be `sum:httpservice.hits{code:2xx} + sum:httpservice.hits{code:4xx}`.
 And the `total` events would be `sum:httpservice.hits{!code:3xx}`.